Lyon-Ynov-Campus/YTrack/subjects/IDManager/readme.md

   - Quit -> Button

 ### Data storage
-- Make a function "Save" that save all form input in the **Person** structure
+- Make a function "Save" that saves all form input in the **Person** structure
   - To get a value from a form, you have to use [Type asertion](https://go.dev/tour/methods/15)  :
         ```form.GetFormItemByLabel("Title").(*tview.DropDown).GetCurrentOption()```